 Faculty should be aware of the various types of emergencies and disasters which can happen and the procedures for dealing with them.
 Of the possible kinds of emergencies, fire, medical emergencies, hazardous materials incidents, and bomb threats are the most likely.
 The appropriate responses to such emergencies are given below.
-The campus emergency and disaster plan is available through your department chair or dean.
-For further details on these and other types of disasters, please refer to the Environmental Health and Safety website and the emergency flip chart.
+The campus emergency and disaster plan are available through your department chair or dean.
+For further details on these and other types of disasters, please refer to the <a href="Environmental Environmental Environmen